-Your family law attorney's experience is an invaluable asset that you can use to evaluate when to settle and when to fight on.
 Our Bucks County and Montgomery County family law attorneys can help you determine whether an agreement is appropriate for your circumstances.
-In addition, we can provide the guidance and representation necessary to negotiate a marital agreement.
+They can also help determine the best form of marital agreement to protect your interests.

-Upon marriage, certain rights arise under probate law.
-For example, the right to take against a deceased spouse's estate even if the will excludes the surviving spouse.
-However, a well-written premarital agreement can supersede rights that would otherwise exist under probate law.
+Certain rights fall under probate law following marriage.
+For example, a spouse could claim assets even if excluded in the will.
+A well-written premarital agreement, however, can supersede rights that would otherwise exist under probate law.

 Postnuptial Marital Agreements

-The marital settlement agreement is the most global document prepared by a family law attorney on behalf of a divorcing client.
-Typically, it addresses all economic issues, including:
+A settlement agreement is the most global document prepared by a family law attorney on behalf of a divorcing client.
+Typically, this marital agreement addresses all economic issues, including:

 - Spousal support